peleg-lab/TrackBee/README.md

 # TrackBee
-Computer vision software for tracking individual warm bees in a swarm.
+Computer vision software for tracking individual hot bees in a swarm.

 # Dependencies
 opencv-python